Mont Blanc Massif

 The shelter has a credit card terminal, however, we strongly advise you to bring cash!

 .
-Guiding by one of our team's UIAGM mountain guides: one guide for every 4 people on Monte Rosa, and one guide for every two people on Mont Blanc.
+Guiding by one of our team's UIAGM mountain guide, plus his/her accommodation and meal expenses : one guide for every 4 people on Monte Rosa, and one guide for every two people on Mont Blanc;

 .
 Half-board in refuges for the 5 days (see programme details).

 .
 Technical personal equipment: crampons, ice axe and harness

 .
 Lunch in the refuges and any snacks you may need on the mountain during the route, so that you can eat as you wish: everyone reacts differently at altitude.

 .
 Accommodation for the rest day (see programme details - accommodation booked at your own expense and according to your preferences).

 .
 Drinks and personal expenses

 .
 Everything not mentioned in the "price includes" section.